Death (White Lies song)

 "Death" is the second single by English indie rock band White Lies, released by Fiction Records.
 "Death" was initially released on CD and 7-inch vinyl on 22 September 2008, prior to the release of their debut album, To Lose My Life...
 The track was then re-released on 22 June 2009 on multiple formats as the band's fifth and final single from the album.
 In the United States, the track was released as part of a four-track extended play titled Death, alongside all United Kingdom-released B-sides.

 "Death" was the second track written by White Lies, after "Unfinished Business".
 The 2008 release of "Death" contained one B-side, "Black Song", while the 7" vinyl was accompanied by various remixes by Crystal Castles and Haunts.
 The single reached No. 52 on the UK Singles Chart.
 The 2009 re-release included further remixes by Chase & Status, Mistabishi, L'amour La Morgue and M83.

 Music video

 The music video for the 2008 release was filmed in Sweden by director Andreas Nilsson.
 A second Nilsson-directed video was released in promotion of the single's 2009 reissue, for the Crystal Castles remix of the song.

 Use in media

-"Death" was used in the 2009 film Jennifer's Body and in the 2014 Ana Lily Amirpour indie vampire film A Girl Walks Home Alone at Night.
+"Death" was featured in the 2009 film Jennifer's Body and in the 2014 Ana Lily Amirpour indie vampire film A Girl Walks Home Alone at Night.
 The song was also used in the official trailer for season 3 of the hit Netflix series, Sex Education.